 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5 for activation of other processes.

 For any thread that has already been started, ensure that additional starts on that same thread are not attempted to avoid exceptions.

+Avoid mixing concurrency models within the same program, or if unavoidable, use with extreme caution.

+Do not join a thread whose daemon flag is true.

 Handle all exceptions related to thread creation.